debitoor/debitoor-api-docs/README.md

 3. [Start interacting](#debitoor-api-endpoints) and build cool stuff!

 ## Registration
 In order to interact with the API you first need to register an application.
 You can do this from the [Settings page](https://app.debitoor.com/account/settings) inside the app.
-This will give you a `client_id` and a `client_secret` which are used in the to authenticate your application during the OAuth 2.0 flow.
+This will give you a `client_id` and a `client_secret` which are used to authenticate your application during the OAuth 2.0 flow.

 You can register as many applications as you like.